DanielLaV/study_buddy/frontend-routes.md

 ## `/decks`
 ### Decks
-This page displays the all decks and a button for creating a new deck.
+This page displays all decks and a button for creating a new deck.
 It also displays the navigation bar with links to navigate through the site.
 * GET /decks
 * POST /decks